 What's good value for money when it comes to link building?
 What's a fair deal when it comes to link building pricing?
 As one of the World's leading link building services, we're in a good position to help break down the different factors and reveal what a good price point is for link building.

 The price of link building varies greatly between $100 - $20,000 per month depending on quality and volume.
-You'll be better off trying to figure out a price point per link in long term when judging your costs for link building.
+You'll be better off trying to figure out a price point per link in the long term when judging your costs for link building.